There are no universal global standards for the manufacturing of pet food worldwide.

 The labeling and marketing of pet foods are regulated by EU regulations and the European Pet Food Industry Federation (FEDIAF).

-Pet food manufacturing in the EU is regulated based on three categories of product – materials of animal origin, materials of non-animal origin, and additives.
+Pet food manufacturing in the EU is regulated based on three categories of product – materials of animal origin, non-animal origin, and additives.

-If a manufacturer utilizes animal origin ingredients that are fit for human consumption and not something typically eaten by humans or excess product, that facility must be approved by veterinary authorities.
+Manufacturers utilizing animal-origin ingredients fit for human consumption and not something typically eaten by humans or excess product must be approved by veterinary authorities.

 Secondly, any facility producing pet food must be inspected and registered locally by authorities for compliance with governing laws (Regulation 183/2005).

-Lastly, pet food manufacturer trade associations that are affiliated with the European Pet Food Manufacturers’ association have additional guidelines and codes of practice for the manufacturing process.
+Lastly, pet food manufacturer trade associations affiliated with European Pet Food Manufacturers' associations have additional guidelines and codes of practice for the manufacturing process.

 Pet food packaging in Europe must be labeled with the registration/approval number of the manufacturing plant.

 Additional labeling claims are governed by the Good Labeling Practice for Pet Food established by the European Pet Food Industry (English PDF here).

-Pet Food Manufacturing Regulations in China
+China's Pet Food Manufacturing Regulations

-Additionally, while some regulations do exist in terms of pet food manufacturing, they are difficult to pinpoint and buried in the decrees of various agencies.
+Additionally, while some regulations exist in pet food manufacturing, they are difficult to pinpoint and buried in the decrees of various agencies.

 The China Food and Drug Administration (CFDA), the National Health and Family Planning Commission, the Ministry of Agriculture, and the General Administration for Quality Supervision, Inspection, and Quarantine regulate human foods.

 With no structure or definitive laws to regulate pet food production, the organizations above have no set method to supervise manufacturers of pet foods.

-There are some recommendations for dog treat production on file and the General Administration for Quality Supervision, Inspection, and Quarantine offer standards on the export of animal feed.
+There are some recommendations for dog treat production on file, and the General Administration for Quality Supervision, Inspection, and Quarantine offer standards on the export of animal feed.

 When or if the existing sparse regulations are enforced, it is generally done by the provinces where manufacturers are located.

-It is no surprise that China is lacking in pet food manufacturing regulations and enforcement.
+It is no surprise that China lacks pet food manufacturing regulations and enforcement.

-What is surprising, though, is the lax regulation of Canadian pet food manufacturing practices, and the failing regulation of United States pet foods.
+What is surprising, though, is the lax regulation of Canadian pet food manufacturing practices and the failing regulation of United States pet foods.